Tknika/iombian-services-marketplace/standard.md

 ### Service

 This will define metadata or information about the service.
 The labels will start with `com.<service-name>.service`.
+Only the "main" service will have this labels.
 - name: The name of the service in a more readable way.
 Without the hyphens.
 - author: The author of the service.
 - version: The version of the service.